How many of us remember childhood swimming lessons?

 It’s not often that you get the opportunity to swim in such a stunning space, and we think that more people should take advantage of this incredible community-run facility.
 On offer are public swimming sessions which take place seven days a week (including adult lane, women only, men only, and family splash), twice-weekly aqua-aerobic classes, Be Active sessions, and swimming lessons run by local organisation Diamond Swim Academy.
 Make the most of this wonderful opportunity, and in the immortal words of Dory: just keep swimming.

-Now offering Independent Birmingham Membership Card holders 15% off adult swim prices.
+Now offering Independent Birmingham Members: 15% off adult swim prices.